TRMC2/trmc2d/README.md

-# tempd: a temperature daemon
+# trmc2d: a temperature daemon

-This package contains the source code of tempd: a temperature daemon, based on libtrmc2, for driving the TRMC2 temperature controller.
+This package contains the source code of trmc2d: a temperature daemon, based on libtrmc2, for driving the TRMC2 temperature controller.
 It also has the code of two plugins for converting raw measurements to temperature: interpolate.so interpolates over